 Views and solitude just off Lemmon Hwy

-Overview: A beautiful loop hike between Molino Basin and Agua Caliente Canyon in the Catalina Mountains, with great views of the Rincons and the Tucson basin.
+A beautiful loop hike between Molino Basin and Agua Caliente Canyon in the Catalina Mountains, with great views of the Rincons and the Tucson basin.
 Except for one short stretch, the hike follows established (albeit unmarked) trails.
-A great way to get away from the crowds near Tucson and leading through the beautiful High-Chaparal / Yucca / Oak / Beargrass climate zone.
+A great way to get away from the crowds near Tucson and lead through the beautiful High-Chaparral / Yucca / Oak / Beargrass climate zone.

-Warning: This is a hike on well-beaten hikers paths, but they are not marked; the last part (1/2 - 1/3) of the hike follows the Arizona trail.
+This is a hike on well-beaten hikers' paths, but they are not marked; the last part (1/2 - 1/3) of the hike follows the Arizona trail.
 To complete the loop, you have to either walk along Mt.
-Lemmon Hwy for 1/3 of a mile, or follow Molino Canyon creek.
-A sense of orientation and the topomap are useful.
+Lemmon Hwy for 1/3 of a mile or follow Molino Canyon creek.
+A sense of orientation and the topo map are useful.
 While there are shindaggers at this elevation and along the trail, they are not a serious problem.

-History: The first part of the hike follows a well established hikers trail to a Rock Climbing area, the next part a very old and overgrown Jeep trail (seemingly used to maintain a waterline for a cattle trough).
-The last part is part of the AZ trail, leading from near the Belota ranch into Molino basin.
+The first part of the hike follows a well-established hikers trail to a Rock Climbing area, the next part a very old and overgrown Jeep trail (seemingly used to maintain a waterline for a cattle trough).
+The last part is part of the AZ trail, leading from near the Belota ranch into Molino Basin.

-Water Sources: Usually at Molino camp ground; in season at West Spring (in the Agua Caliente drainage)
+Usually at Molino campground; in season at West Spring (in the Agua Caliente drainage)